USDA-NRCS/Extract-CLU-Tool/README.md

 This tool will extract USDA-FSA Common Land Units (CLU) from the authoritative CLU Web Feature Service hosted on the USDA-NRCS Geoportal 10.6.1 based on an area of interest.
 The CLU dataset consists of digitized farm tract and field boundaries and associated attribute data.

 ## Usage:
-   - This tool can be used in ArcGIS or ArcGIS Pro.
+   - This tool can be used in ArcGIS or ArcGIS Pro and was tested in ArcGIS 10.7.1 and ArcGIS Pro 2.4.3
    - CLU Web Feature service used is https://gis.sc.egov.usda.gov/appserver/rest/services/common_land_units/common_land_units/FeatureServer/0/query

    - User must be logged into the NRCS GeoPortal: https://gis.sc.egov.usda.gov/portal/